vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/25_Sources_for_Reconstructing_Ancient_Forms_of_shi.md

 126\), it may be illustrated also by an image commissioned by a Māheśvara for

 a Śaiva temple in the first half of the fifth century, viz. the image installed by 13 Kreisel 1986, Abb.
 126a–b.
-For the figure carrying a stick \(Daṇd

-. apāṇi\) at the bottom
+For the figure carrying a stick \(Daṇḍapāṇi\) at the bottom

 see below, p.
 558 and Plate 126.